node-formidable/formidable/README.md

  * `file` - an object with these properties:
    - `originalFilename` - the filename that the user reports for the file
    - `path` - the absolute path of the uploaded file on disk
-   - `headers - the HTTP headers that were sent along with this file
+   - `headers` - the HTTP headers that were sent along with this file
+   - `size` - size of the file in bytes

 If you set the `form.hash` option, then `file` will also contain a `hash` property which is the checksum of the file.